Friday, February 10, 2012

 Table of Contents

-I am now running three blogging sites devoted to information on Islam.
+I am now running a couple blogging sites devoted to information on Islam.
 You are reading Ma'rifah, which is devoted to knowledge and spirituality.
-The other two are Barahin which will be a collection of proofs for various aspects of Islam, and Difa'a which is a collection of debates and arguments in defense of Islam from popular attacks.
+The other is Difa'a which is a collection of debates and arguments in defense of Islam from popular attacks.

 These are split up by category (sound, strong, and weak), then sorted chronologically in original posted order.